hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/04_automating_workflow.md

 	$ mkdir scripts

 	$ cd scripts

+> When you get a chance move all your scripts to this new directory.

 I find it easier to write a longer script in a text editor on my computer, and I suggest you do the same for this session.